 - Conduct inquiry, if required, after prior approval from relevant authority that suggests escape of income;

-- Provide an opportunity of being heard to the assessee of at least 7 days but not exceeding 30 days;
+- Provide an opportunity of being heard by the assessee for at least 7 days but not exceeding 30 days;

 - Consider assessee’s reply to the show cause notice issued; or

 - Decide on the basis of the material available whether it is a fit case to issue a notice under section 148.

 However, the above requirements need not be followed by the officer in a case where:

 - A search is initiated u/s 132 or books, documents, or assets are requisitioned u/s 132A on or after 1st April, 2021;

 - AO is satisfied that any money, jewellery, bullion, or other valuable article or thing that has been seized in such search or requisition on or after 1st April 2021 belongs to the assessee;